ruizcrp/hyperlearn/README.md

 #### 2.1.2 Russian:

 - Russian grammatical error correction [RULEC-GEC](https://github.com/arozovskaya/RULEC-GEC).
-I filled out the requested form and asked the responsible person for obtaining the dataset.
+We have the data available: I filled out the requested form and the responsible person authorized us.
 CC 4.0 by-sa.
 - For Russian there is also [ReLco which is openly available under MIT license](https://github.com/Askinkaty/Russian_learner_corpus_ReLCo)

 #### 2.1.3 GEC-Related: